blocknative/assist/README.md

 ### `promiEvent`

 If using web3 versions 1.0 and you would like to listen for the events triggered on the `promiEvent` that is normally returned from a transaction call, Assist returns the `promiEvent`, but it is wrapped in an object to prevent it from resolving internally in Assist.
+To get access to the `promiEvent` object you can call your methods like this:

 ```javascript
 const { promiEvent } = await decoratedContract.myMethod(param).send(txOptions)